Lay Eucharistic Ministers

 Stephen Ministry is the one-to-one lay caring ministry that takes place in congregations that use the Stephen Series system.
 Stephen Ministry congregations equip and empower lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting.

 Visit the Stephen Ministry website to learn more about this incredible ministry.
-To request a visit from a Stephen Minister, or to learn about volunteering for this ministry, click here to email our Rector.
+To request a visit from a Stephen Minister, or to learn about volunteering for this ministry, contact the Rector at 513-831-2052.

 The focus of this ministry is to use our time and talent to touch the lives of people enduring illness, grief, loss, loneliness, or a sense of abandonment – and to have fun doing it!
 We meet in the 3rd floor Conference Room from 7 to 9pm the second and fourth Monday of the month.
 We provide all the yarn and patterns and will teach you to knit!
 Contact Anne Cherry at (513) 831-2714.
 We also welcome those people who can’t “do” another meeting and would like to knit at home.